Provisional Admission Open for 2026

 aerospace engineering career

-What makes aerospace engineering a high-potential career choice?
-The industry is experiencing rapid growth due to advancements in space exploration, commercial aviation, defence technologies, and drones.
-With global air traffic expected to double in the next decade and private space companies like SpaceX and Blue Origin leading innovations, job opportunities are expanding.
+Is aerospace engineering a good career for the future?
+Absolutely.
+The scope of aerospace engineering is expanding rapidly due to advancements in space exploration, commercial aviation, defense technologies, and drone technology.
+As global air traffic is expected to double in the next decade and private space companies like SpaceX and Blue Origin lead innovation, job prospects for aerospace engineers are growing stronger every year.
+The career opportunities in aerospace engineering are vast, making it a top-ranking choice for the future.

 What Does an Aerospace Engineer Do?